nodejs/node/doc/api/dgram.md

 `'listening'` event is emitted and the optional `callback` function is called.

-Note that specifying both a `'listening'` event listener and passing a `callback` to the `socket.bind()` method is not harmful but not very useful.
+Specifying both a `'listening'` event listener and passing a `callback` to the `socket.bind()` method is not harmful but not very useful.